Dounreay: Prototype Fast Reactor (PFR)

 The third and final UKAEA-operated reactor to be built on the Dounreay site was the Prototype Fast Reactor (PFR), intended to test components of a future full-scale fast breeder reactor.
 In 1966, it was announced that the PFR would be built at Dounreay.
 PFR was a pool-type fast breeder reactor, cooled by 1,500 tonnes of liquid sodium and fuelled with MOX.
 The design output of PFR was 250 MWe (electrical).

 It achieved criticality in 1974 and began supplying National Grid power in January 1975.
 There were many delays and reliability problems before reaching full power.
 It had three cooling circuits.
 Leaks in the sodium water steam generators shut down one and then two of the cooling circuits in 1974 and 1975.
-By August 1976 it had reached 500 MWt, (to produce about 166 MWe) and in 1985 it first reached its design output of 250 MWe.
+By August 1976 it had reached 500 MWt, (to produce about 166 MWe) and in 1985 it first reached its design output of 250 MWe..

+It has been reported that the capacity factor in the first 10 years of operations was 9.9%.

 In 1988, it was announced that funding for FBR research was being cut from £105 million to £10 million per year, and the PFR funding would end in 1994.

 The reactor was taken offline in 1994, marking the end of nuclear power generation at the site.
 It had supplied 9,250 GWh in all.
 The lifetime load factor recorded by the IAEA was 26.9%.
 The peak and lifetime average annual net outputs were 1042.6 GWh and 528.1 GWh, respectively.

 The control panel for the reactor was earmarked for an exhibition on the reactor at the London Science Museum in 2016.